-(What was the myth from which Marxism stood apart, in order to create its own myth?)
+(What was the myth from which Marxism stood apart, in order to create its -- its own myth?)

-The harmony there, the humanistic myth that anything in this modern society, because they had all Greek names, called themselves Caesar and Alcibiades, that for this reason, harmony would win out - the True, the Beautiful and the Good - that the capitalistic society was, you see - could not help leading to harmony.
+The harmony, the -- the humanistic myth, that anything in this modern society, because they had all Greek names, called themselves Caesar and Alcibiades, that for this reason, harmony would win out -- the True, the Beautiful, and the Good -- that the capitalistic society was, you see -- could not help leading to harmony.
 This is the idealism of the time.
-And that's the myth of the times of philosophers, where the philosophers tried to be kings, and instead, became journalists.
+And that's the myth of the -- the times of philosophers, where the philosophers tried to be kings, and instead, became journalists.
 Well, that's what it is.
-It is the time where the philosophy was put in the headlines of the editorials of The New York Times, or - then it was Mr. Gordon Bennett, as you know, here instead, and where the - where really the people thought that philosophy would do away with all sufferings of humanity.
-This is a great era, I mean, people believe it.
-In the beginning of the 19th century, this was -- this what -- to what I wanted to lead you up to - 1847, people really believed that the harmony of the human mind, of the human reason was such that everything could be dissolved.
-Does this satisfy your -- with your question?
+It is the time where the philosophy was put in the headlines, the editorials of The New York Times or the -- then it was the --Mr. Gordon Bennett, as you know, here instead, and where the -- where really the people thought that -- that philosophy would do away with all sufferings of humanity.
+This is a great era, I mean, it's -- people believe it.
+In the beginning of the 19th century, this was -- this what -- to what I wanted to lead you up to --1847, people really believed that the -- the harmony of hu- -- the human mind, of the human reason was such that everything could be dissolved.
+Is -- does this satisfy your -- with your question?
 Sir?
+Where is he?
 Where's Bill?
 Wie?

-(Hutchison: Any more?
-Now? { }?)
+(Hutchison: Any more, {Lyle}? { }?)

-(Was Christian idealism ever a creative myth? { }.
-It was a frenzy, we might say, a vision ...)
+(Was Christian idealism ever a creative myth?
+I mean, a -- it was a frenzy, we might say, a vision $\dots$ )

 Well, I think Christianity came into the world against idealism.
 And that when it was said more and more since Marsilio Ficino and the neo-Platonists of 1500 that perhaps we could replace Christianity by idealism, that then there was no Christianity.
-I think Christianity and idealism are devoid of all meaning.
+I think that Christianity and idealism are devoid of all meaning.
 You can put them together or you can also say that it is a wooden iron.
-It absolutely nothing to do with each other.
-Because the Father and the Son obviously declaims that man in no phase of his existence is whole man, as created by God.
+It has absolutely nothing to do with each other, because the Father and the Son obviously declaims that man in no phase of his existence is the whole man, as created by God.
 And the idealist says that "At this moment, I have at my disposal all the mental powers than can be equated with the divine spirit."
-That's a very simple distinction between idealism, and the belief in the Trinity, that the Holy Spirit has to pass through the two generations of the Old Testament and the New Testament, of the Father and the Son, and that the -- idealist says that "I know God, because I am.God."
+That's a very simple dis- -- distinction between idealism, and the belief in the Trinity, that the Holy Spirit has to pass through the de- -- two generations of the Old Testament and the New Testament, of the Father and the Son, and that the -- idealist says that "I know God, because I am God."

 This is very simple.
 No time in idealism, you see.
-No way of going through your mythical phase and skin -- and shedding it.
+No way of going through your mythical phase and -- and skin -- and shedding it.
 There's no time element in idealism.
 No history.

-Would you kindly take it very seriously.
+Would you kindly take it very seriously?
 I think the whole crux of the matter is really that in Christianity, there is promise, because the Old Testament is received.
 It's necessary.
 Why do you go to church?
 Because that's the part of Israel that is the law that is still there.
-That's not Christ-- that's not the fulfillment, that's the promise, when you baptize a child.
+That's not Christ- -- that's not the fulfillment, that's the promise, when you baptize a child.
 Do you think it is free when it is baptized?
 It doesn't even go to the toilet.